 There was considerable discussion about replacing the Milk Race with a Metric Century touring event.
 Everyone seemed to agree that a tour would require less resources and would be enjoyed by many across the state.
 Our roads, terrain and scenery is perfect for this type of event.
 A suggestion was made to incorporate part of the Wayne County Rails to Trails going through Orrville.
 One member suggested asking Smith’s Dairy to continue sponsorship and to use their name for the event such as the Smith’s Dairy Milk Ride.
 It was suggested that if the event was to be happen this year, now was the time to get a committee together to further discuss yet no-one stepped up to lead a committee.
 The topic was tabled for further informal discussion.

-A suggestion was made to continue roadside trash pickup, that the best times were in the spring when cleanup is most needed and during the summer shortly after a mowing.
+A suggestion was made to continue roadside trash pickup for Adopt-a-Highway.
+The best times were in the spring when cleanup is most needed and during the summer shortly after a mowing.
+Michael Gorman will continue to manage it.

 Thanks to all that attended and to all that volunteered in various capacities to make for a very enjoyable 2016 season.